|

 fun.

-tree.
 I shook the branch, I gently teased the line.
-The kite remained stuck
+The kite remained stuck fast.

-fast.
-So in desperation I gave the line a strong yank, and the kite came fell
+So in desperation I gave the line a strong yank, and the kite came fell out

-out of the tree, utterly unscathed by its adventure.
-I tried to fly it some
+of the tree, utterly unscathed by its adventure.
+I tried to fly it some more,

-more, but the wind was blocked by the trees near our camp.
-I could have
+but the wind was blocked by the trees near our camp.
+I could have walked

-walked further down the field, but it was a hot day, so I packed up, and sat
+further down the field, but it was a hot day, so I packed up, and sat and

-and watched everyone else flying.
-And then an amazing co-incidence; some
+watched everyone else flying.
+And then an amazing co-incidence; some friends

-friends who were camping with us had a visitor.
-The girlfriend of the mother
+who were camping with us had a visitor.
+The girlfriend of the mother of some

 and she and her partner had come up to visit.
 A small world (!)
 We chatted